awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Modifying.md

 ## Modifying a parameter group \(Console\)<a name="ParameterGroups.Modifying.CON"></a>

-The following procedure shows how to change the `binding_protocol` parameter's value using the ElastiCache console\.
+The following procedure shows how to change the `cluster-enabled` parameter's value using the ElastiCache console\.
 You would use the same procedure to change the value of any parameter\.

 **To change a parameter's value using the ElastiCache console**